Gran Canaria, the third-largest of the Canary Islands, is often called a “continent in miniature” – and that’s no exaggeration.

 Exploring the underwater world is one of the best things to do in Gran Canaria.
 From wrecks to reefs to wall dives, you won’t be able to stop chatting about your adventure beneath the waves over your calamari and wine later.

-As serene as parts of this island are, it’s also a place to party – especially for those on Gran Canaria package holidays.
+As serene as parts of this island are, it’s also a place to party – especially for those who havae signed up to Gran Canaria package holidays.
 You can find almost any kind of nightlife you want, from extravagant and formal dinner shows to cheap and rowdy karaoke bars, plus clubs and music bars of all kinds.

 Playa del Inglés and Maspalomas are Gran Canaria’s hotspots.
 For serious clubbing head to Kasbah’s The Garage or Pacha.
 The Yumbo Centre is known for its gay bars and clubs, while in Las Palmas, the Mesa y López district is usually the best bet for late-night bars.